What is asthma?

-People with asthma have very sensitive airways (Trachea and Bronchus) that narrow in response to certain triggers.
+People with asthma tend to have very sensitive airways (trachea and bronchus) that narrow in response to certain triggers.
 In general, asthma can be triggered by allergy, infection, cold air, vigorous exercise and, possibly, gastro-esophageal reflux disease.
 In children, the most common triggers are viral illnesses such as those that cause the cold and flu.

 The airway narrowing is caused by inflammation and swelling of the airway lining, tightening of the airway muscles, and the production of excess mucus.
 This results in a reduced airflow in and out of the lungs.

 An asthma attack is often preceded by eye or nose itch, sneezing and a runny nose which is followed by shortness of breath, wheezing (especially when breathing out), and chest tightness or, a persistent cough.
 The cough is usually more obvious with exercise and at night.
 The symptoms of asthma can range from mild to life threatening.

-More and more people are turning to Traditional Chinese Medicine (TCM) for treatment.
 TCM has been used for treating asthma for thousands of years.
 It has been shown that acupuncture and Chinese herbal medicine used in combination can often increase the body’s immunity against the offending allergens, therefore reducing the occurrence of further attacks, with minimal undesirable side-effects.

 Using acupuncture and herbal medicine to assist with asthma generally begins with dispelling phlegm and relieving dyspnea to control the symptom.
 When the symptom starts to disappear, the lung, spleen and kidney are strengthened to improve health and prevent recurrence.
 Treatment often includes dietary modification, the use of specifically chosen herbal recipes, and acupuncture by individual differentiation.

 Certain lifestyle changes such as eating less dairy, sugar and fried foods can also often really help support the benefits of treatment, depending on indiviual circumstances.